 The launch of this web app drastically reduced the number of unused licenses within school and districts.
 Through beta testing it became clear that some admins preferred no automation, so there was a back-end switch built in to turn automated license assignments off.
 Included with this new feature was time and event based email notifications.
 These were all created and qa'd by myself.

 Overall, I learned a lot during this project.
 I had deep collaboration with the development team the full way through to ensure we were building solutions that made sense both from a UX perspective but also a technical one as well, because of this we were able to build a very smart and robust licensing system that solved the problems it set out to.
-We set up robust monitoring metrics within Amplitude that allowed us to monitor usage and ensure we were offering the right support to our users at the right time.
+We set up robust monitoring metrics that allowed us to monitor usage and collect insights for future iterations.